kdeldycke/kevin-deldycke-blog/content/posts/text-date-document-processing-commands.md

         ```

   * In the same spirit as above but this time to spot indented blocks
-    starting with `:::`, then wrap then into triple-backticks fences:
+    starting with `:::`, then wrap them into triple-backticks fences:

         ```shell-session
         $ cat ./example.md